tinatrinh8/Data-Science-Gentrification-Study/README.md

 **Note:** Ensure to update any placeholder text with actual data and file paths specific to your setup.

-## 🧝🏻‍♀️ Phase 4: Data Mining 🧝🏻‍♀️
+## 🧝🏻‍♀️ Data Mining 🧝🏻‍♀️

 ### 🍨 Overview
-In Phase 4, we apply data mining techniques to analyze gentrification trends across Toronto neighborhoods.
+In this phase, we apply data mining techniques to analyze gentrification trends across Toronto neighborhoods.
 Our focus is to draw correlations from demographic and urban data variables.
 This is found in 'Phase4' file.

 ### 🛤️  Data Summarization and Preprocessing
 - Visualizations (scatter plots, boxplots, histograms) provide a preliminary understanding of our data.